 I like to focus on practical information and positive thinking, so if that sounds good to you please sign up for my weekly newsletter of tips and free stuff for bloggers.
-In return you will get the password to my resource library of PDF printables for bloggers like my SEO Checklist for Beginners or my Google Analytics Cheatsheet. #win-win
+Please sign up for my SEO Quick Start Guide and use it to follow along with this article.

 Biggest Keyword Mistakes